isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>5.4&nbsp; &nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>No eating or drinking is allowed outside the canteen, except during snack
+<p>No eating or drinking is allowed outside the canteen, except during healthy
+bites.</p>
-break.
-No sweetened drinks are allowed in any classroom, along the corridors and at the foyer.</p>
+<p>No sweetened drinks are allowed in any classroom, along the corridors,
+or at the foyer.</p>
 </td>
 </tr>
 <tr>